a3794110/V2X-Gym/README.md

 ========
 How to add New Network Scenario or model into framework?

-  For maintanance, this framework support adding new network model into it, the adding procedure is descripted in [user manual link](https://hackmd.io/@7GrhaD36QtiCRdjPf7T_Qg/B1fdW9HuI).
+  For maintanance, this framework support adding new network model into it, the adding procedure is descripted in [user manual](https://hackmd.io/@7GrhaD36QtiCRdjPf7T_Qg/B1fdW9HuI).

 Future works
 ========